Three Weeks in Japan: A First Time Itinerary

 No trip to Japan would be complete without a stay in the capital city.
 Tokyo has the glitz and the glamour of a modern Japan, and the gravitas and hushed awesomeness that comes with a 1,000 years of history.

 There are areas buzzing with eye-popping only-in-Japan zaniness, and quiet traditional suburbs filled with old-school charm.
 It is one of the world's great 24-hour cities, which makes it a perfect place to start a trip while you get over the jet lag of that multi-hour time-zone difference.
-With so much to see and do in Tokyo, it's well worth considering joining an authentic small group local tour to maximise your time!

 It also sees a huge influx of tourists annually, and accommodation can be scarce and comparatively expensive (so shop around and book early!)